USEPA/pyaqsapi/README.rst

     pip install -r requirements.txt

-Next change into the new directory then use setuptools to build and pip to install the package.
+While still in the project's root directory use setuptools to build and pip to install the package.

 .. code-block:: console